Photo credit: Pixabay

 Sustain's recent work on a no-deal Brexit shows the crisis unfolding for the most vulnerable in terms of food supplies and affordability.

-Information on Sustain's work on the climate emergency and food systems can be found here, on Sustainable Food Cities here and our alliance's proposals for the Agriculture Bill here
+Information on Sustain's work on the climate emergency and food systems can be found here, on Sustainable Food Cities here and our alliance's proposals for the Agriculture Bill here.

-Sustainable Farming Campaign: Sustain encourages integration of sustainable food and farming into local, regional and national government policies.
+Sustainable Farming Campaign: Pushing for the integration of sustainable farming into local, regional and national government policies.

 Sustain